 Market acceptance and sales of our products and product candidates that we develop, if approved, will depend on reimbursement policies and may be affected by future healthcare reform measures.
 Government authorities and third-party payors, such as private health insurers and health maintenance organizations, decide which drugs they will cover and establish payment levels.
 In the United States, no uniform policy of coverage and reimbursement for drugs exists among third-party payors.
 Third-party payors often rely upon Medicare coverage policy and payment limitations in setting their own reimbursement rates, but also have their own methods and approval process apart from Medicare determinations.
 Therefore, coverage and reimbursement for drug products can differ significantly from payor to payor.
 As a result, obtaining coverage and reimbursement approval of a drug from a government or other third-party payor is a time consuming and costly process that could require us to provide to each payor supporting scientific, clinical and cost-effectiveness data for the use of our drugs on a payor-by-payor basis, with no assurance that coverage and adequate reimbursement will be obtained.
-We cannot be certain that reimbursement will be available for any of our product candidates or that reimbursement is not available on a limited basis, we may not be able to successfully commercialize any of our products and idates.
+We cannot be certain that reimbursement will be available for any of our product candidates or that reimbursement rates will not change for our current products.
+Also, we cannot be certain that reimbursement policies will not reduce the demand for, or the price paid for, our products.
+If reimbursement is not available or is available on a limited basis, we may not be able to successfully commercialize any of our products or product candidates.